Lukas-Bohez/project-one/frontend/articles/posts/public-domain-goldmine.md

 ## The Business Value of Public Domain Content

-Public domain content isn't just free—it's incredibly valuable for businesses and creators:
+Public domain content isn't just freeit's incredibly valuable for businesses and creators:

 **Commercial Opportunities:**
 - **Publishing**: Republish classic books with new covers and marketing